Our oceans – and their wildlife – are under threat

-Three-hundred endangered turtles were found dead off the coast of Oaxaca, Mexico last year: victims of a discarded industrial fishing net.
-This tragedy has come just weeks after high concentrations of toxic algae killed hundreds of turtles, fish, crabs, manatees, and even a 26-foot whale shark along Florida’s Gulf Coast: the result of toxic leaks from factory farms that are fed into the ocean from the Mississippi River.
-The pointless death of so many endangered creatures is heartbreaking but, sadly, we only have ourselves to blame.
+Three-hundred endangered turtles were found dead off the coast of Oaxaca, Mexico in 2018: victims of a discarded industrial fishing net.
+This tragedy came just weeks after high concentrations of toxic algae killed hundreds of turtles, fish, crabs, manatees, and even a 26-foot whale shark along Florida’s Gulf Coast: the result of toxic leaks from factory farms that are fed into the ocean from the Mississippi River.

 Scientists at the Wildlife Conservation Society have declared that fishing, as well as run-off waste and chemicals from industrial farms, are the two most significant ways in which humans are negatively impacting ocean ecosystems.
 These harmful activities coupled with the influx of plastic pollution (46 percent of which comes from fishing nets) are disrupting ocean life and, in turn, depleting ocean resources.

-This effectively means that unless humanity stops contributing to the leading causes of ocean pollution, disrupted ecosystems, and declining oceanic populations, then we simply won’t be able to save our oceans, no matter how many plastic bags, bottles and straws we avoid.
+Unless humanity stops contributing to the leading causes of ocean pollution, disrupted ecosystems, and declining oceanic populations, then we simply won’t be able to save our oceans.

 Almost all of the fish and seafood we eat comes to us by way of longlining, beam or bottom trawling where enormous nets are dragged along the sea floor picking up anything and everything in their path.
 Longlining — a technique that consists of baiting thousands of hooks along fishing lines up to one-hundred miles long — snag thousands of creatures in a similarly indiscriminate fashion.
 Whilst subjecting fish to a slow and distressing death, usually by suffocation, the indiscriminative nature of modern fishing techniques means that hundreds of other species are also killed in the process.